| Workable Solutions | Step-by-step Troubleshooting |

 Step 2.
 Expand the Network Adapters, navigate to the required drivers, and right-click on them.

 Step 3.
-Select Uninstall.
-Perform a restart after this, and the device's OS will reinstall the missing drivers automatically.
+Uninstall the driver and restart the device.
+The OS will reinstall the missing drivers automatically.

-If none works, you can perform a system restore, which takes the system back to the previous state.
-You can also try resetting the router, which is responsible for the internet connection.
+If none of the troubleshooting steps work, you can try performing a system restore, which will take the system back to its previous state, or resetting the router, which is responsible for the internet connection.

 I hope you like the article and it answers all your questions.
 Feel free to leave a comment about my work or any queries regarding the article's content.
 Share it with your friends.